WAPA-TV: History

 WAPA-TV began broadcasting on May 1, 1954, as the second television station to be licensed to Puerto Rico.
 Its callsign is a partial abbreviation of the station's original owners, the now-defunct Asociación de Productores de Azúcar, or Puerto Rico Sugar Grower's Association.
 During its earliest years, the station was affiliated with NBC, ABC, DuMont, and the CMQ Television Network.
+During the late 1960s, WAPA-TV relocated to a larger facility at Garden Hills in Guaynabo.
+The architectural planning of the new building received a recognition in the "commercial design" category of the Institute of Puerto Rican Culture (ICP) awards.

 WAPA-TV's "Open 4" logo in a 1980 newspaper advertisement for Decisión '80.
 The "Open 4" logo in this ad was used from 1968 to 1986, and again from 1996 to 1998.

 The station was the first in the U.S. territory to transition to color unceremoniously in 1966, followed by WKAQ-TV in 1968.
 Popularly known in Puerto Rico by its assigned channel number, Canal Cuatro, the station was also known by its animated cartoon mascot during the 1970s and 1980s, a bongo-playing cat (known commonly as el gato de WAPA in Spanish) and therefore its slogan was Por el cuatro como el gato (colloquially "on four (legs) like the cat"), which rhymes in its original Spanish.
 Similarly, another station promo used the phrase, Hasta el gato, te-ve el cuatro and the cat itself was alternately known as el Gato de Cuatro.

 Like other mascots, El Gato was seen in different situations in different on-air promos.
 Besides playing the bongos, he would also play the drums and was seen in one station ID as a matador.
 Another promo had him interacting with a cat seen in a Telemundo ad.
 El Gato would also sometimes be accompanied by his wife and children (one boy and one girl), where they appeared flying in a helicopter shaped like the channel's "4" logo and celebrated the holidays while playing musical instruments.

 WAPA-TV's competitors include WKAQ-TV (Telemundo), WLII (Univision affiliate station Teleonce) and PBS member station WIPR-TV.
 WAPA-TV and WKAQ-TV have battled for the title of Puerto Rico's most-watched television station since the 1950s, with WLII entering the battle in the mid-1980s.